APLMOOC/APLMOOC/docs/course/ch2/part4.md

 The astute reader may have noticed that, although the vector data is much more structured, the dates and times of the measurements have been completely forgotten.

-One solution is to use more vectors to organize this data.
-We represent dates here using floating-point decimal encoded format.
-This format stores the dates as decimal numbers, where the integer part stores the year, month, and day, and the fractional part stores the hour, minute, and second, yyyymmdd.hhmmss.

-For example, 20240806.070130 is year 2024, month 08, day 06, hour 05, minute 01, and second 30.
+First, we need a format to represent dates and times.
+For now, we will represent dates using floating-point decimal encoded format.

+This format stores the dates as decimal numbers, where the integer part stores the year, month, and day, and the fractional part stores the hour, minute, and second.
+For example, the time with year 2024, month 08, day 06, hour 05, minute 01, and second 30, is represented as ``20240806.070130``.

+!!! info "Dates and times"
+     In a later chapter, we will learn how to deal with dates and times properly with the datetime ``⎕DT`` function.

+Then, we will need a way to store the datetime data.
+One solution is to use two vectors instead of one, where each element of the measurement vector has a corresponding element in the time vector.

 ```apl
       TEMPERATURE_PAGE1 ← 21.4 21.8 22.0 21.5 21.3 22.3